bionic-gpt/bionic-gpt/README.md

 ### Turn AI Assistants into APIs

 - 🔐 Assistants API: Any assistant you create can easily be turned into an Open AI compatible API.
-- 🔑 Key Management: Users can create API keys for Assitants they have access to.
+- 🔑 Key Management: Users can create API keys for assistants they have access to.
 - 🔏 Throttling limits: All API keys follow the users throttling limits ensuring fair access to the models.